aws/aws-sdk-php/docs/installation.rst

 Installing via Zip
 ------------------

-Each release of the AWS SDK for PHP (since 2.3.2) ships with a zip file containing all of the classes and dependencies you need to run the SDK.
+Each release of the AWS SDK for PHP ships with a zip file containing all of the classes and dependencies you need to run the SDK.
 Additionally, the zip file includes a class autoloader for the AWS SDK for PHP and all of its dependencies.

 To get started, you must `download the zip file <https://github.com/aws/aws-sdk-php/releases>`_, unzip it into your project to a location of your choosing, and include the